Insubric/steepest_paths_tool/README.md

 1) Is written in R and can therefore be more easily customised to particular needs.
 2) It offers an integrated module for not interrupting the upward progression on the terrain surface of the resulting three-dimensional polylines when they reach a local maximum of little importance in the digital elevation model.
 3) It calculated a whole series of attributes and descriptors for each resulting vector feature.
+4) It provides the possibility of analysing the intersections of the steepest paths with the forest areas.

 Contact
 ----------------------